ccheever/chalk256/README.md

 256 color ANSI strings for Node JS

-Implements the same interface as [chalk](https://github.com/sindresorhus/chalk) but also adds support for 256 colors.
+A drop-in replacement for [chalk](https://github.com/sindresorhus/chalk) but also adds support for 256 colors.

 Examples of things that work: